Ford Mustang (first generation): Other variants

 A small number of Mexican-produced cars were manufactured with the 'GT-351' trim package, under license by Shelby de Mexico.
 Additionally, 14 Shelby Europa vehicles were modified and decaled by Belgian Shelby dealer Claude Dubois for European clientele.

 Engines

 Automakers in the U.S. switched from gross to net power and torque ratings in 1972 (coinciding with the introduction of low-compression engines); thus, it is difficult to compare power and torque ratings between 1971 and 1972.

-Production
+Production numbers

 In 1964, Mustang sales started with 22,000 orders taken on the first day at the World's Fair and around the country.
 In the first two years of production, three Ford Motor Company plants in Milpitas, California; Dearborn, Michigan; and Metuchen, New Jersey produced almost 1.3 million Mustangs.

 From 1965, the Mustang was also made at the La Villa plant in Mexico.
-Initially, only the hardtop with a V8 engine (initially the 289, the 351 was added in 1970).
-The Mach 1 fastback was added in 1973..
+Initially, only the hardtop with a 289 V8 engine was made there.
+The 351 was added in 1970 and the Mach 1 fastback was added in 1973..

-Industry reaction

-Even though Chrysler had introduced the Plymouth Barracuda a few weeks before the "clean sheet" Mustang, it rapidly overcame the slightly redesigned Plymouth Valiant to not only dominate the emerging car sector—the pony car—but literally define it.
-It left the Barracuda in its tracks, and caught GM flat-footed.
-Unprepared General Motors executives thought the rear-engined Chevrolet Corvair Monza would compete against the Mustang, but it also sold poorly by comparison.
-The Monza performed well for a sporty car, even as a sports car, but lacked a V8 engine and its reputation was tarnished by Ralph Nader in his book, Unsafe at Any Speed.
-It took GM until the 1967 model year to counter with the Chevrolet Camaro and Pontiac Firebird.
-Lincoln-Mercury joined the competition in 1966 with the Mercury Cougar, an "upmarket Mustang" and subsequent Motor Trend Car of the Year.
-In mid-year 1967, American Motors (AMC) introduced the Javelin, an image-changing "standout," for the 1968 model year.
-For the 1970 model year the Dodge Challenger, a version of the Plymouth Barracuda platform, was last to join the pony car race.